tdounias/Reed_Senior_Thesis/README.md

 ![](plots/vbm_county_graph.png)

-## Turnout and Voting Methods in Colorado Elections
+### File Structure

-#### data_wrangling
+I have attempted to make this analysis reproducible, though I am not able to share the data I worked with.
+This is mainly due to file size and privacy concerns.
+While the data are public, and can be requested from the Secretary of State of Colorado, I have chosen not to publicly display the adresses, phone numbers, names, and turnout decisions of more than three quarters of Coloradoans.

-Contains R scripts related to wrangling the voter history and voter registration files
+The repository is organized as follows:

-#### plots
+- **data_and_results**: contains .rmd files with some data wrangling and diagnostics, and the data used in this thesis.
+The data is not included in this GitHub page.

-Contains R scripts and pngs of all plots used in this thesis
+- **data_wrangling**: contains R scripts related to wrangling the voter history and voter registration files.

-#### maps
+- **maps**: contains R scripts and pngs of all maps used in this thesis.

-Contains R scripts and pngs of all maps used in this thesis
+- **models**: model estimation.
+R scripts, .rmd files, and .pdf files that relate to running and evaluating models.

-#### thesis folder
+- **plots**: contains R scripts and pngs of all plots used in this thesis.

-This is were all of the files related to your final thesis should live.
-I recommend that you start by adding a template to this directory - either the Markdown thesis template or the LaTeX thesis template.
+- **riggd**: the R package.
+This will continue to be updated even after the completion of the thesis.

-#### Data_and_results
+- **tables**: R scripts used to output the tables in the final document.

-Currently contains rmds with initial data wrangling and diagnostics, as well as any data used in this thesis.
-Will be eventually changed to exclusivelly "data"
+- **thesis_outut_folder**: all of the writing for the thesis document.
+It is written entirely in R Markdown, created from an R markdown thesis template, which can be found at https://github.com/Reedies/reedtemplates.
+The template was created by Chester Ismay.

 #### thesis_output_folder